 FCAC currently has opportunities available for the following:

 The Glass internship is a 6-month position that provides emerging glass artists with professional experience in an active, public-access studio.
 Working under the supervision of the Glass Studio Manager and Glass Arts Fellow, the intern gains an in-depth understanding of maintenance and operation of a variety of glass-working equipment, assisting in programming and working with glass makers of all levels.
-Interns can expect to work up to 20 hours per week and should expect to lift up to 50 pounds in their regular duties.
+Interns will work 15- 20 hours per week and should expect to lift up to 50 pounds in their regular duties.
 A monthly stipend and studio access are provided.
 Internship terms run from February 1-July 31, August 1-January 30th.

 First City Art Center is proud to offer FREE comprehensive ceramics instruction to six high school students 9th – 11th grade in Escambia and Santa Rosa County.
 This is an introductory course in Throwing on the Potter’s Wheel, a 6-Week program in the Fall.